Indian Independence Movement (Freedom Struggle) Quiz:

 (d) India-Pakistan Independence Act 1946

-Related: Legal Aptitude question and answers
+Related: Legal Aptitude Questions and Answers

-Question: The Cabinet Mission came to Delhi in
+The Cabinet Mission came to Delhi in

 (a) 1938